finder39/ojbox/README.md

 - Database pruning, like delete users who haven’t logged on for a long time
 - Gravatar for chat? and/or ability to upload image
 - Settings page: settings include color theme, different modes, changing your user name, setting your user picture, file location for local music files
+- Either put in a list of connected users, or use the chat as a message log and say when users connect, disconnect, etc.